Ayushman Bharat Yojana

 The programme is part of the Indian government's National Health Policy and is means-tested.
-It was launched in September 2018 by the Ministry of Health and Family Welfare.
 That ministry later established the National Health Authority as an organization to administer the program.
 It is a centrally sponsored scheme and is jointly funded by both the union government and the states.
 By offering services to 50 crore (500 million) people it is the world's largest government sponsored healthcare program.
-The program is a means-tested as its users are people with low income in India.
+The program is a means-tested program, considering its users are people categorized as low income in India.
+However it is not implemented in all state due to the state government's divergent views.

 History

 In 2017 an Indian version of the Global Burden of Disease Study reported major diseases and risk factors from 1990 to 2016 for every state in India.
-This study brought a lot of interest in government health policy because it identified major health challenges which the government could address.
+This study brought much interest in government health policy because it identified major health challenges which the government could address.
+A large percentage of the population is left underserved by the Indian health system, which relies on out-of-pocket payments from patients to fund care.
+These payments hinder many patients from being able to receive healthcare services.
 In 2018 the Indian government described that every year, more than six crores Indians were pushed into poverty because of out of pocket medical expenses.
 Despite various available regional and national programs for healthcare in India, there was much more to be done.
 The Indian government first announced the Ayushman Bharat Yojana as a universal health care plan in February 2018 in the 2018 Union budget of India.
 The Union Council of Ministers approved it in March.
 In his 2018 Independence Day speech Prime Minister Narendra Modi announced that India would have a major national health program later that year on 25 September, also commemorating the birthday of Pandit Deendayal Upadhyaya.

 In June 2018 the applications opened for hospitals through an "empanelment process".
 In July 2018, the Ayushman Bharat Yojana recommended that people access benefits through Aadhaar, but also said that there was a process for people to access without that identity card.
 AB PM-JAY was first launched on 23 September 2018 at Ranchi, Jharkhand.
 By 26 December 2020 the scheme was extended to the Union Territories of Jammu Kashmir and Ladakh.
 The program has been called "ambitious".